PsichiX/rust-concepts-for-csharp/README.md

 }
 ```

-Moral of the story is - _do not accept any data mutation more than once in one
-scope and its sub-scopes_.
 Readonly pointers may not solve all your problems
 with accidential mutability, but they are good at least at forcing scope to not
 mutate input data.